Do you have an idea brewing for a social media campaign?

-We developed a free Social Media Campaign Template (also known as the Checklist) to make campaign planning more painless and, moreover, to help you ensure that you’re covering all your bases!
+We developed a free Social Media Campaign Template (also known as the Checklist) to make campaign planning more painless and, moreover, to help you ensure that you're covering all your bases!
 But before you go ahead and download it, let's go over some burning questions and break down the most important steps of a successful social media marketing campaign:

 Planning.
 Hands down.